ONSdigital/sdg_data_updates/template/README.md

 You should not need to change anything on it, other than the indicator number when you are testing your automation
 2. `compile_tables.R` Every standard R update needs a script with this exact name.
 It is the script called by `update_indicator_main.R`, and which calls the scripts that do the donkey-work.
 The csv may be saved from here.
 The Rmarkdown html file is run and saved from here.
-3. `config.R` This could be written as a yaml, but usually the configs are straightforward enough that an R config file is fine.
+3. `config.R` This could be written as a yaml file, but usually the configs are straightforward enough that an R config file is fine.
 This is where user configurations are set - these are aspects of the code that may need to be changed depending on when it is run, but that we can't or don't want to automate.
 It should have this name to save any confusion, and because this is a standard name for this kind of file.
 It is called by `compile_tables.R`
 4. A .R script or scripts that do the bulk of the work called by `compile_tables.R` (I refer to this as the 'workhorse' file).